Late Ordovician mass extinction: Glaciation and cooling

-Ice caps formed on the southern supercontinent Gondwana as it drifted over the South Pole, possibly due to true polar wander.
+Ice caps formed on the southern supercontinent Gondwana as it drifted over the South Pole.
 Correlating rock strata have been detected in Late Ordovician rock strata of North Africa and then-adjacent northeastern South America, which were south-polar locations at the time.
-Glaciation locks up water from the world-ocean, and the interglacials free it, causing sea levels repeatedly to drop and rise; the vast shallow mediterranean Ordovician seas withdrew, which eliminated many ecological niches, then returned, carrying diminished founder populations lacking many whole families of organisms.
+Glaciation locks up water from the world-ocean and interglacials free it, causing sea levels repeatedly to drop and rise; the vast, shallow Ordovician seas withdrew, which eliminated many ecological niches, then returned, carrying diminished founder populations lacking many whole families of organisms.
 Then they withdrew again with the next pulse of glaciation, eliminating biological diversity at each change.
 In the North African strata, five pulses of glaciation from seismic sections are recorded.
+In the Yangtze Platform, a relict warm-water fauna continued to persist because South China blocked the transport of cold waters from Gondwanan waters at higher latitudes.

-This incurred a shift in the location of bottom-water formation, shifting from low latitudes, characteristic of greenhouse conditions, to high latitudes, characteristic of icehouse conditions, which was accompanied by increased deep-ocean currents and oxygenation of the bottom-water.
+This incurred a shift in the location of bottom water formation, shifting from low latitudes, characteristic of greenhouse conditions, to high latitudes, characteristic of icehouse conditions, which was accompanied by increased deep-ocean currents and oxygenation of the bottom water.
 An opportunistic fauna briefly thrived there, before anoxic conditions returned.
 The breakdown in the oceanic circulation patterns brought up nutrients from the abyssal waters.
 Surviving species were those that coped with the changed conditions and filled the ecological niches left by the extinctions.

+However, not all studies agree that cooling and glaciation caused LOMEI-1.
+One study suggests that the first pulse began not during the rapid Hirnantian ice cap expansion but in an interval of deglaciation following it.